Madadog/three_osc/README.md

 * 3 oscillators which can modulate eachother via phase, frequency, and amplitude modulation (PM, FM & AM) simultaneously
 * 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope
 * Unlimited polyphony, with optional monophonic and legato modes
-* ADSR envelopes with smoothly adjustable slopes
+* ADSR envelopes with slopes smoothly adjustable from exponential to logarithmic.
-* Sine, triangle, exponential, saw, and square waves
+* Sine, triangle, absolute sine, saw, and square waves
-* Bandlimited wave synthesis using wavetables computed via FFT (i.e. harmonics extending up to the Nyquist frequency, with no unexpected drop-off)
+* Bandlimited wave synthesis using wavetables computed via FFT (harmonics extend up to the Nyquist frequency, with no unexpected drop-off)
-* Detunable unison with (up to) 128 voices for each oscillator
+* Detunable unison with (up to) 128 voices for each oscillator (i.e. yes it can supersaw)
 * Integer frequency division/multiplication for each oscillator for harmonic sound effects
 * No GUI